Patrick McGuigan

-Patrick McGuigan (March 17, 1868 – September 13, 1938), commonly known as "Paddy" McGuigan, was an American boxer, promoter, entertainer, business man, and sports figure in the late nineteenth and early twentieth centuries.
+Patrick McGuigan (March 17, 1868 – September 13, 1938) was an American boxer, promoter, entertainer, business man, and sports figure in the late nineteenth and early twentieth centuries.
 A member of the New Jersey Boxing Hall of Fame, he is considered one of the best fighters of the era and was a beloved figure among sports fans in the region, considered by many to be "The Pride of New Jersey."
 He became the New Jersey Lightweight Champion in 1890 and the Interstate New York & New Jersey Lightweight Champion in 1892.
 Fighting in both the bare-knuckle and gloved eras, he met virtually all of the world's top boxers in his class.
 At the peak of his career he traveled the country with William Muldoon's athletic carnival, "meeting all comers" in each city they visited.
 Once he retired from boxing professionally, he became a promoter and opened a fight club and a saloon in Harrison, NJ.
 He has been credited as one of the men responsible for boxing's rise to affluence in New Jersey after it was legalized in 1918 under the Hurley Law, being the first individual in the state to secure a license to legally host boxing matches.
 Paddy "must be chronicled as one of the greatest ringmen who ever lived," according to sportswriter Anthony Marenghi, and has been described by Hall of Fame manager Tom O'Rourke as the greatest fighter he had ever seen.